pivotal/docs-tap/cli-plugins/insight/cli-configuration.hbs.md

-# Configure the Tanzu Insight CLI plug-in
+# Configure your Tanzu Insight CLI plug-in

-This topic explains how to configure the Tanzu Insight plug-in.
+This topic tells you how to configure your Tanzu Insight CLI plug-in.

 ## <a id='set-tar-cert'></a>Set the target and certificate authority (CA) certificate